implse/Machine_Learning/README.md

   - __Min-max normalization__: Guarantees all features will have the exact same scale but does not handle outliers well.

   - __Z-score normalization__: Handles outliers, but does not produce normalized data with the exact same scale.

+## Steps Involved in Machine Learning Project

+A machine learning project involves the following steps:

+  - Gathering Data
+  - Data preparation
+  - Choosing a model
+  - Training the model
+  - Evaluate the model
+  - Tune the model
+  - Make Predictions